 Can I make money from a food blog?

-Personally, my favourite food blog is Pinch of Yum.
-If by some miracle you haven’t visited that site yet, I suggest you do so now.
-There is so much to learn from Lindsay and Bjork (the creators).
+Personally, my favorite food blog is Pinch of Yum.?
+If by some miracle you haven’t visited that site yet, I suggest you do so now.?
+There is so much to learn from Lindsay and Bjork (the creators).?
 So much so, they have made a whole other website called Food Blogger Pro, which is dedicated to helping people just like us to create a Food Blog and to be successful in every aspect of the process and to be honest I don’t think I would have got this far so quickly without it.